Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 The market remains very good.
 I like to think of this at a very high level.
 And when you look at the percent of patients in China that are treated with radiation, it's less than 20%.
 In U.S. and Western Europe, it's between 50% and 60%.
 So, that's where I like to start.
 There's a huge need.

-And then when you start thinking about it in terms of kind of urban China versus rural China, that's the description of urban China.
-And rural China hasn't even been touched yet.
+And then when you start thinking about it in terms of kind of urban China versus rural China, that's a description of urban China and rural China hasn't even been touched yet.
 So we are optimistic of our position in all segments.
-We've worked very hard to kind of get a leading market share in both – we've historically been a leader in the private market and we're working very hard to be a leader in the public market.
+We've worked very hard to kind of get a leading market share in both.
+We've historically been a leader in the private market and we're working very hard to be a leader in the public market.
 We're now established leadership in both markets.
 And we feel very good about that position.

 So, in terms of the market, I'd say the market and long-term trends are very positive.
-It is a market that every now and then – what, it was two, two-and-a-half years ago, we had this reform hiccup where they went quiet for a quarter or two while they retooled their purchasing processes due to some anti-kickback issues that they had had in other sectors in healthcare, not in radiation therapy.
+It is a market that every now and then, what, it was two, two-and-a-half years ago, we had this reform hiccup where they went quiet for a quarter or two while they retooled their purchasing processes due to some anti-kickback issues that they had had in other sectors in healthcare, not in radiation therapy.
 That impacted everybody, of course.

-Every now and then when political change happens and shares rotate, we see a little bit of delay.
+Every now and then when political change happens and chairs rotate, we see a little bit of delay.
 But I'd say, when you kind of look at trailing 12 months, it's been strong double-digit growth and we feel pretty good about that as being the market.
 Might we have a quarter or two where things slow down, that could always happen, but our funnel remains very robust in China.
-We've got a very good team over there and feel very good about where the team is, getting deeper and broader and I believe worked hard to establish share leadership in that market, and now have it and are looking to leverage it as that market builds out its cancer capability.
+We got a very good team over there and feel very good about where the team is, getting deeper and broader and I believe worked hard to establish share leadership in that market, and now have it and are looking to leverage it as that market builds out its cancer capability.

-And I think, oh by the way, it's worth a reminder.
+And I think, oh by the way, this is worth a reminder.
 Halcyon is built in China.
-And we've got to get through the regulatory process but we think that also sets us up very nicely for kind of the next inning of this game in that market.
+And we got to get through the regulatory process but we think that also sets us up very nicely for kind of the next inning of this game in that market.

 Ryan Zimmerman - BTIG LLC